A killer commute is enough to make anyone reconsider their employment situation.

 When big tech companies come to booming cities, they create economic and real estate growth that brings a heavy dose of both good and bad.

 Take Seattle, home of Amazon’s original headquarters, for example.
 “Amazon’s footprint in the Seattle area is estimated to be 13.6 million square feet, or large enough to fill five Empire State Buildings,” says CNBC.
-As reported in late 2018, Northern Virginia and New York City will be the sites of Amazon’s second headquarters.
+As reported in late 2018, Crystal City in Northern Virginia will be the site of Amazon’s second headquarters.
+(New York City was also selected to house an Amazon HQ, but has since pulled out.)

 But Curbed warns that its presence in Seattle hasn’t been without consequence.
 “As the company’s rise over the last decade has fueled exceptional economic and real estate growth, it’s also increased housing costs, driven up rents for small businesses and led to long-term transportation challenges and local angst.”